 National market share should be measured separately for life and non-life business.

-For life business, the market share of a firm would be measured by gross life technical provisions, and for non-life business by gross (direct and reinsurance accepted) non-life written premiums.
-We note that the market share measure for life business is based on a Solvency II measure, namely gross technical provisions.
+For life business, the market share of an undertaking would be measured by gross life technical provisions, and for non-life business by gross (direct and reinsurance accepted) non-life written premiums.